Oddworld Inhabitants: Oddworld: Munch's Oddysee (2001)

-The studio's third game was Oddworld: Munch's Oddysee, a 3D platform game developed with their upgraded A.L.I.V.E 2 engine and published by Infogrames exclusively for the Microsoft Xbox console.
-It was the studio's first foray into the 3D gaming landscape.
-Lanning wanted to raise the bar for the performance of computer graphics in his games and required a larger output from a console, and found the Xbox was the only one capable of his expectations for the game.
+The studio's third game was Oddworld: Munch's Oddysee, a 3D platform game developed with the upgraded A.L.I.V.E 2 engine and published by Microsoft Game Studios exclusively for the Xbox console.
+It was the studio's first 3D title.
+In the game, Abe returns to assist Munch, whose species has been fished to extinction by the Vykkers because their eggs are a delicacy marketed as "gabbiar" for the dominant species on the planet.
+Munch seeks to find the last known can of gabbiar eggs in order to revive his species.